 The Cannabis Control Act (1948)

-Article 1 of the Cannabis Control Act states, “‘Cannabis’ as relating to the cannabis plant (Cannabis Saitva L.) and its products; provided, however, that the grown stalk of the cannabis plant and its products (excluding resin.) and the seed of the cannabis plant and its products are excluded.”
+Article 1 of the Cannabis Control Act states, “‘Cannabis’ as relating to the cannabis plant (Cannabis Saitva L.) and its products; provided, however, that the grown parts of the cannabis plant and its products (excluding resin.) and the seed of the cannabis plant and its products are excluded.”

 Basically this means the plant itself, leaves and any products derived therefrom are prohibited in Japan.
 However, the stalk itself and related products are permitted.
-CBD oil is derived from the stalk of the cannabis plant, and it contains no Tetrahydrocannabinol (THC).
+CBD oil is derived from the parts of the cannabis plant, and it contains no Tetrahydrocannabinol (THC).

 THC is the chemical that is responsible for giving cannabis its psychoactive quality.
 The active ingredient in CBD oil is Cannabidiol (CBD) which is said to have a wide range of health applications from providing relief for epilepsy, to fibromyalgia and many other medical ailments.